-Our Board of Directors has a Compensation & Talent Development Committee, an Audit & Finance Committee, and a Nominating & Governance Committee.
-Our Board of Directors has determined that each member of the Audit, Compensation, and Nominating & Governance Committees of the Board is independent.
-The charter for each committee
+Our Board of Directors has a Compensation & Talent Development Committee, an Audit & Finance Committee, a Nominating & Governance Committee and a Capital Allocation Advisory Committee.
+Our Board of Directors has determined that each member of the Audit & Finance, Compensation & Talent Development and Nominating & Governance Committees of the Board is independent.
+The charter for each committee held by all committees on which he or she served during the periods that he or she served on the committee during the last fiscal year.
+All directors have been invited to attend the Annual Meeting but are not required to attend.
+Mr. Salmon is the only director who attended the 2022 Annual Meeting.